 Cold Sesame Noodles

 Our friend Amy whips up this amazing side dish to serve with her famous grilled pork loin (among other standout entrees).
 She’s perfected the recipe over time and loves that it should be prepared in advance, allowing her ample time to enjoy cocktail hour relaxing with her guests.
-She also loves it as a dish to safely share at picnics (provided she doesn’t add chicken) with friends during warm summer evenings.
+She also loves it as a dish to safely share at picnics (provided she doesn’t add chicken) during warm summer evenings.

 Salad Ingredients: